How Do You Build a Permission-Aware Enterprise RAG System to Chat With SharePoint, SMB Drives, and S3?

 Over-RAGging and Under-Caching

-Some teams throw more and more retrieval at every question, which can swamp the model with near duplicates.
+Some teams throw more and more retrieval at every question, which can swamp the RAG pipeline with near duplicates.
 Others ignore caching and pay the same cost for recurring questions all morning.
-A balanced setup caches popular embeddings and answers for short windows, while keeping permission checks fresh.
+This increases cost and risks exposing unnecessary sensitive data.
+A balanced setup caches popular embeddings and answers for short windows, while keeping permission checks fresh while reducing repeated AI processing.
 You want a system that feels nimble, not forgetful or spendy.

 Prompt Sprawl and Version Drift